Computational and Information Science

 The certificate program was originally proposed and designed to be part of the Program in Integrative Information, Computer and Application Sciences (PICASso) by Professor J.P.
 Singh, with the resources required to administer the program now provided by the Princeton Institute for Computational Science and Engineering (PICSciE).

-Online application is now available.
+Online application is now available, and is on-going throughout the year.

 The following describes in more detail each of these requirements: